JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 !["NVIDIA Nsight Compute - API inspection"](nsight_compute-api.png)

-#### Troubleshooting NSight Compute
+#### Troubleshooting Nsight Compute

-If you're running into issues, make sure you're using the same version of NSight Compute on the host and the device, and make sure it's the latest version available.
-You do not need administrative permissions to install NSight Compute, the `runfile` downloaded from the NVIDIA home page can be executed as a regular user.
+If you're running into issues, make sure you're using the same version of Nsight Compute on the host and the device, and make sure it's the latest version available.
+You do not need administrative permissions to install Nsight Compute, the `runfile` downloaded from the NVIDIA home page can be executed as a regular user.

 ##### Kernel sources only report `File not found`

-When profiling a remote application, NSight Compute will not be able to find the sources of kernels, and instead show `File not found` errors in the Source view.
-Although it is possible to point NSight Compute to a local version of the remote file, it is recommended to enable "Auto-Resolve Remote Source File" in the global Profile preferences (Tools menu -> Preferences).
+When profiling a remote application, Nsight Compute will not be able to find the sources of kernels, and instead show `File not found` errors in the Source view.
+Although it is possible to point Nsight Compute to a local version of the remote file, it is recommended to enable "Auto-Resolve Remote Source File" in the global Profile preferences (Tools menu -> Preferences).
 With that option set to "Yes", clicking the "Resolve" button will automatically download and use the remote version of the requested source file.

 ##### `Could not load library "libpcre2-8`

-This is caused by an incompatibility between Julia and NSight Compute, and should be fixed in the latest versions of NSight Compute.
+This is caused by an incompatibility between Julia and Nsight Compute, and should be fixed in the latest versions of Nsight Compute.
 If it's not possible to upgrade, the following workaround may help:

 ```